Welcome to the admissions guide for secondary and upper school place applications for September 2023.

 Choosing a school

-Parents have a legal right to express a preference for any schools they would like their child to attend.
-In Somerset you can choose up to 3 preferences in ranked order.
+In Somerset, you can choose up to 3 preferences in ranked order.

 Finding out more about local schools before you apply

 The best way to find out more about schools is to visit them.
-Contact the school direct for more information.
+Contact the school directly for more information.

 You can also